Suicide methods: Media reporting

-Media reporting of the methods used in suicides is "strongly discouraged" by the World Health Organization, government health agencies, universities, and the Associated Press among others.
+Media reporting of the methods used in any given suicide is "strongly discouraged" by the World Health Organization, government health agencies, universities, and the Associated Press among others.
 Detailed descriptions of suicides or the personal characteristics of the person who died contribute to copycat suicides (suicide contagion).
 Dramatic or inappropriate descriptions of individual suicides by mass media has been linked specifically to copycat suicides among teenagers.
-Writing for the New Yorker about celebrity suicides, Andrew Solomon wrote that "You who are reading this are at statistically increased risk of suicide right now."
+Writing for The New Yorker about celebrity suicides, Andrew Solomon wrote that "You who are reading this are at statistically increased risk of suicide right now."
 In one study, changes in how news outlets reported suicide reduced suicides by a particular method.

 Media reporting guidelines also apply to "online content including citizen-generated media coverage".
 The Recommendations for Reporting on Suicide, created by journalists, suicide prevention groups, and internet safety non-profit organizations, encourage linking to resources such as a list of suicide crisis lines and information about risk factors for suicide, and reporting on suicide as a multi-faceted, treatable health issue.